 Silk Exchange (Lonja de la Seda)

 One of Valencia's UNESCO World Heritage Sites is the old Silk Exchange, founded in 1469, copied from a similar structure built in Palma de Mallorca.
-The crenellated tower and flamboyant Gothic trading hall, once used for the trade of precious items like silk and gold, is widely regarded as the city's most beautiful building, and is now a top tourist attraction, often used for hosting art exhibitions.
+The walled tower and flamboyant Gothic trading hall, once used for the trade of precious items like silk and gold, is widely regarded as the city's most beautiful building, and is now a top tourist attraction, often used for hosting art exhibitions.
 The immensely high vaulted ceiling tops some unusual and very attractive pillars, the floors are lovely, and there is lots of intricate stonework and Gothic detail to admire.
 There isn't much information of any kind inside, but informative guided tours are available in multiple languages for a small extra fee.
 A good time to visit is on a Sunday morning, when a popular stamp and coin collectors market makes for a lively trading buzz.
 The Silk Exchange is located opposite Valencia's Central Market, which some visitors may also want to investigate.
-The Exchange only requires a short visit, although keen photographers may be difficult to drag away!

 Telephone: +34 96 352 5478